Turkey to provide Egypt with $2 billion in finance

-CAIRO Turkey has agreed during a visit by Egyptian officials to Istanbul to provide Egypt with a $2 billion financing package, Egypt's finance minister said on Saturday.
+CAIRO Turkey has agreed during a visit by Egyptian officials to Istanbul to provide Egypt with a $2 billion (1 billion pounds) financing package, Egypt's finance minister said on Saturday.

 Egypt's new government has been seeking foreign help to plug twin deficits in its budget and balance of payments that have mushroomed since last year's popular uprising.
 Last month it formally asked the International Monetary Fund for a $4.8 billion loan.

-Note: (This story was corrected to fix date of U.S. businessmen's visit in eighth paragraph)